heheyas/V3D/readme.md

 This repository contains the official implementation of [V3D: Video Diffusion Models are Effective 3D Generators](404).

+### Work in Progress

+We are currently working on making this completely publicly available, please be patient.

 ### [Paper](assets/pdf/V3D.pdf) | [Project Page](TBD) | [HF Demo](TBD)